fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-the-ursa-files.md

 > "Trust leads to the dark side." - Obi Wan Kenobi

-💡 For our example, we are sticking with Ubuntu, do the equivalent for your OS and we're assuming that you are login as `root`.
-Additionally, we're going to use the Docker Stack but if you have it installed natively, should be very similar, do the required tweaks accordingly.
+💡 For our example, we are sticking with Ubuntu, do the equivalent for your OS.
+We'll assume that you are login as `root`, to emphasize our goal.
+Additionally, we're going to use the Docker Stack, but it should be similar even if you have Ursa installed natively, but you'll have to do the required tweaks accordingly.

 ### What's the relation with running the node?

 Before we get started, let's look at how the `Docker` daemon works!
 Your container runs one single process.
 The process runs as a `UID:GID` (User:Group), just like any other process on your system.
 We should set the permissions on the directory we bind mount accordingly!

-This means that that is the same principle that is applied if running the Node natively!
+This means that the same principle is applied if running the Node natively!
 In other words, there is nothing special about this process running in the container - treat it as if it wasn't!

 By default, `Docker` daemon runs as the `root` user, the `root` user has full control of the system and has the power to do some nasty things if not careful.
 You can run Docker daemon without root (Rootless mode) and docker provides [documentation](https://docs.docker.com/engine/security/rootless/) about it.

 For our use-case, we want to run the Docker Stack as a non-administrative user (lower permissions in the system), as our service is meant to be run with non-root privileges, and ideally, only elevate their privileges to modify the underlying system when authorized.
-In any case, be aware that even if you can start the docker daemon without root, you'd still have the ability to start our Docker Stack with root, which is something we want you to avoid doing, as its not necessary.
+In any case, be aware that even if you can start the docker daemon without root, you'd still have the ability to start our Docker Stack with root, which is something we want you to avoid doing, as it's not necessary.

 ### Stopping the Network Node